How Does Clip Farming Work?

 Data-Driven Optimization

 Track which clips perform best and reverse-engineer the success factors.
 Is it the topic, the format, the length, or the delivery style?
 Use this data to inform both your clipping strategy and your future long-form content.
+When a clip overperforms, re-cut two or three variants with fresh hooks or titles to squeeze more reach out of a proven idea.

 Community Integration